 - The at-fault driver had a duty to avoid causing harm to you and others

 - The at-fault driver was negligent, meaning they did something wrong or failed to do what any reasonable driver would do

 - You suffered real injuries and other damages caused by the at-fault driver

-If you don’t write down all the details of what happened at the accident scene, you’ll quickly forget.
-Good note taking and organizational skills are essential in successfully negotiating a personal injury claim.
-Written documentation of important facts, statements, and other related information will result in a higher settlement offer.
+Good note-taking and organizational skills are essential in successfully negotiating a personal injury claim.
+Written documentation of important facts, statements, and how your injuries have affected your life will result in a higher settlement offer.

 - What you see